Murska Sobota: Jewish community of Murska Sobota

 The once significant Jewish community of Murska Sobota was eliminated by Nazi Germany.
 Before World War II, a synagogue built by Lipót Baumhorn stood in Murska Sobota.
 It was consecrated on 31 August 1908 and demolished in 1954 by the local communist authorities after they purchased the building from a decimated Jewish community.
 The last rabbi in Murska Sobota was Lazar Roth.
 He was murdered at Auschwitz.

 On 26 April 1944, all of the Jews were ordered to gather in the Murska Sobota synagogue, with hand luggage only.
 There, they were locked up overnight without food or water, and the next morning all the Jews of Murska Sobota were transferred to Čakovec and then to Nagykanizsa, the main concentration camp before their final destination of Auschwitz.

 On 29 January 2010, the first Holocaust memorial in Slovenia was unveiled at the Murska Sobota railway station.
 It is dedicated to the exile of Jews from the Prekmurje region.

+Culture

+The city appears in Aleksandar Hemon's humorous autobiographical story “Everything,” published in The New Yorker in 2005 and concerning an overly-dramatic Sarajevo teenager's mission to purchase the best chest freezer available on the former Yugoslav market.
+In the course of his trip, young Hemon laments,“[...] you sent me to the monstrous city, to the endless night, [...] you sent me to Murska Sobota.”